absar854/openedapi/README.md

 OpenEd API
 ==========

-OpenEd is the world's largest educational resource catalog.
+OpenEd is the world's largest educational resource catalog, currently with over 250,000 videos, games and other resources.
 It is the only site completely focused on aligning educational resources to standards.

 The OpenEd API lets you use the capabilities of the OpenEd engine for finding resources and providing information about educational standards (Common Core and otherwise) inside your own apps and websites.